February 25, 2023 – June 4, 2023

-Hungry Planet: What the World Eats
+“Hungry Planet: What the World Eats”

-May 3 — August 31, 2014
+May 3 through Aug.
+31, 2014

 Gain a global perspective on the food and the environment through spectacular photos from the award-winning book by Peter Menzel and Faith D’Alusio.
 Visitors will meet ten families from around the world photographed in their kitchens with one week’s worth of food.
 They will discover surprising similarities and differences in how each family produces, shops for, and prepares their food.
 Some foods show up on almost every family’s menu, while others are unique.